zlmoment/Leetcode-Solutions/Two Sum/README.md

-Refer to http://goo.gl/F57Uv4 for submission details.
+Refer to the Java file in this dir for details.

+Runtime: 396 ms